alexpalms/containerl/README.md

 ## Development workflow

 - Format and lint with ruff and pre-commit to keep style consistent.
-- Run static typing with mypy/pyright (project is configured for strict checks).
+- Run static typing with pyright (project is configured for strict checks).
 - Use `examples/` as integration smoke tests for local development.

 Common commands: